 I’m in the process of converting my WordPress site into a static site compiled from markdown files using the Hugo static site generator.
-For this task, I have created a blank Hugo starter theme that uses Webpack and webpack-plugin-serve for development.
+For this task, I created a blank Hugo starter theme that uses Webpack and optional webpack-plugin-serve for UI development build live reload.

 Source Code